60 second intro – the reasons you should take a prepaid plan in 2017

 The bigger phone companies (Optus, Vodafone and Telstra) have started including entertainment services.
 (OVO Mobile, a smaller phone company also offers their own content).
 This is manifesting in the Australian prepaid market as ‘zero rated’ (uncharged) access to streamed audio.

 Make no mistake, you can use a lot of data streaming audio if you want to.
-Some users might get to 3GB a month just streaming music from sites like Pandora or Spotify.
+Some users might get to 3GB a month just streaming music from sites like Spotify.
 We believe Optus stand out from the crowd with their streaming audio inclusions.
 They offer a broader range of partners than anyone else on the market at the moment.

 Value added services like included streamed audio present users with a range of phone plans that they can buy.
 Some have extra inclusions on top of the voice, SMS and data that we have come to need.
 Some just have the basics.
 There is more choice when it comes to prepaid than ever before.